 Many of the major platforms today, such as Qualtrics, Forsta, InMoment, and Medallia, all market to potential clients as an easy-to-use platform.
 The reality, however, is that many corporate decision-makers make substantial investments in shiny do-it-yourself CX platforms to manage and improve their customers’ overall experience only to realize later that expertise, dedicated resources, and extensive time are needed to make the most of these tools.
 It may seem easy at the start — after all, who can’t develop a simple survey? — but the nuts and bolts of running a CX platform, the requirements of designing proper sampling strategies, asking the right questions at the right time, and building dashboards that bring value to the organization all turn out to be more complex and daunting than anticipated.
 This often leads to these powerful platforms being underutilized — for instance by only conducting safe and easy internal employee surveys — or abandoning these platforms altogether.

-That’s because, beyond choosing a platform, the greatest challenge to designing high ROI CX improvement strategies is the ability to uncover which experiences matter most to market performance — and which don’t.
-CX is complicated to understand and deliver and it takes careful work to identify and financially quantify the specific experiences that will lead to greater loyalty, spend and market share.
+Beyond choosing a CX platform, the greatest challenge to designing high ROI CX improvement strategies is the ability to uncover which experiences matter most to market performance — and which don’t.
+Customer experience is complicated to understand and deliver, and it takes careful work to identify and financially quantify the specific experiences that will lead to greater loyalty, spend, and market share.

-If you’re evaluating and considering investing in a CX platform, here are a few dos and don’ts to keep in mind:
+If your company is evaluating and considering investing in a CX platform, here are a few dos and don’ts to keep in mind:

-- Don’t expect a miracle or silver bullet — measuring platforms are powerful tools but, without the proper investment, commitment and expertise, they won’t be used to their full potential.
+- Don’t expect a miracle or panacea — measuring platforms are powerful tools but without the proper investment, commitment, and expertise, they won’t be used to their full potential.